lm3nitro/Projects/NSM/NTOPng/NTOPng.md

 ![Pasted image 20240518165048](https://github.com/lm3nitro/Projects/assets/55665256/468e6695-e262-453d-a570-c5b13634c626)

 Ntopng is a network traffic monitoring tool that provides real-time visibility into network usage and performance.
-It captures and analyzes traffic to help identify bandwidth usage, detect network anomolies, and monitor the behavior of network devices.
-It supports various protocols and intergrates with other tools, making it a valuable asset for network management and security.
+It captures and analyzes traffic to help identify bandwidth usage, detect network anomalies, and monitor the behavior of network devices.
+It supports various protocols and integrates with other tools, making it a valuable asset for network management and security.

 ### Scope: